-- a.
-First aid kits are carried by identified recruits/students that have medical training.
-All students/participants will have knowledge where the first aid kit is stored.
-A fire extinguisher, and pry bar shall be immediately available during actual driver training. - b.
-Radios and cellular phones shall be utilized by instructional staff to communicate any safety issues during driver training.
-A safety briefing prior to all driver training shall be completed by the lead driver training instructor.
+- aid/trauma kit and AED is stored.
+A fire extinguisher, and pry bar shall be immediately available during actual driver training/testing. - b.
+Radios and cellular phones shall be utilized by instructional staff to communicate any safety issues during driver training/testing.
+A safety briefing prior to all driver training/testing shall be completed by the lead driver training instructor.